Our Qualification: NCAH Course

 Harper Adams University will also provide candidates with access to their Virtual Learning Environment (VLE) known as ‘The Learning Hub’.
 This interactive online resource will contain additional tools to assist with their studies.

 A new course and examination was launched in April 2016.
 The new course and examination is worth 15 academic credits consisting of one module (no optional modules, as was the case with the previous syllabus).
 Candidates for any given examination date wishing to have external training (see below) will all attend the same module delivered at Harper Adams University and sit one written examination on the syllabus.

 Optional training takes the form of professional short courses which take place at Harper Adams University.
-The dates of the remaining training courses for 2016 and those for 2017 are below.
+The dates of the training courses for 2018 are below.
 Attendance at a training course is not a mandatory requirement i.e. a candidate may choose to prepare for the examination entirely by self-study if they wish.

 Assessment of the NCAH will be by way of a written examination which takes take place at Harper Adams University, Newport, Shropshire (see link to directions here).
 The pass mark is 40%, which candidates will be required to achieve in order to be awarded the NCAH.